lap00zza/9anime-Companion/.github/CONTRIBUTING.md

 9anime Companion aims to give users meaningful features which are not implemented by 9anime.

 ## How Can I Contribute?
+> :information_source: **Remember to fill in the template**.
+You will get the template whenever you open a new issue/pr.

 ### Reporting bugs
-Before reporting a bug, please do a quick search in the [Issue Tracker](https://github.com/lap00zza/9anime-Companion/issues).
-If there are no duplicates then file a new issue.
-Be sure to include a proper description and steps to reproduce the issue.
+* Before reporting a bug, please do a quick search in the [Issue Tracker](https://github.com/lap00zza/9anime-Companion/issues).
+* If there are no duplicates then file a new issue.
+* Be sure to include a proper description and steps to reproduce the issue.

 ### Suggesting enhancements/features
-Before suggesting an enhancement/feature, please do a quick search in the [Issue Tracker](https://github.com/lap00zza/9anime-Companion/issues).
-If there are no duplicates then file a new issue and prefix `Enhancement:` or `Suggestion:` on the title.
-Be sure to include a proper description as well.
+* Before suggesting an enhancement/feature, please do a quick search in the [Issue Tracker](https://github.com/lap00zza/9anime-Companion/issues).
+* If there are no duplicates then file a new issue.
+* Be sure to include a proper description as well.

 ### Pull Requests
 * Follow the [styleguides](#styleguides) as much as you can.
 Use `npm run linter` periodically to check.